Micah-Ribbens/Spline-Generation/README.md

 the number.
 For instance, (t1, x) is the (x, y) values of the first control point for the x(t) function.
 And same goes for the velocity functions.
 So v1 is the velocity vector at control point one (t1, v).

-[//]: # (TODO add subscripts for everything and update image to make sure it is fully accurate!)
 1. x<sub>a</sub>(t1) = x1
 2. x<sub>a</sub>(t2) = x2
 3. x<sub>b</sub>(t2) = x2